 People and places changed in the nightmare, but it always came back to the same thing.
-He couldn't get his pistols up in time-he couldn't get the wolfpacks trying to earn his ink; a proud old cowboy who didn't like his look; or worse, another gunfighter calmly drawing his pistols and firing.
+He couldn't get his pistols up in time-he couldn't get the drop-so he died.

+Always someone drew on him: a hot young bangero from the southern wolfpacks trying to earn his ink; a proud old cowboy who didn't like his look; or worse, another gunfighter calmly drawing his pistols and firing.
 Firing and claiming Raven's renown-and his life-everything he was.

-Always someone drew on him: a hot young bangero from the southern wolfnacks trying to earn his ink: a proud drop-so he died.